BlessedEmoefe/breezeSend/README.md

 - *features*: for high-level screens.
 This will have standard modules/features, the basic functionality of the site.
 - *infrastructure*: keep all the configurations with respect to say forms, static lists, action messages, validation messages, etc.
     - _theme_ - This will contain the theme styles here (such as color palette, fonts,) and the logic of deciding which theme to use based on the User's preferences
-    - _navigation_: contains routing files
+    - _navigation_: contains routing files.
 - *assets*
-    - _icons_ - Keep all of your icons (SVGs) or any other format you usually use.
+    - _svg_ - Keep all of your icons (SVGs) or any other format you usually use.
     - _images_ - Keep all of your images (background images), logos, etc.
+    - _font_ - Keep all of your fonts used in the project eg Poppins, Lato etc.
 - *services:* contains all of our logic for talking to external services.
 A sub-folder is created for each type of service that is to be created.